JumpinJackFlash/database-os/developmentDiary.md

 ### Recap of development... ###
 1. Had a big debate today with myself on whether to use JWT or not.
 Not...!!!
 We enforce session checking on every call to the DB.
 I left in the hooks for JWT Secret/Signing Key and JWT Expires In for optimistic middle-tier session checking if it's ever needed.
 2. Sorted out login/logout cycle.
+3. Added a table to the virtualMachines page to display data from getListOfVirtualMachines.

 ### Music on the playlist...  ###
 1. Neil Young - Neil Young